-We are very happy, you are interested in volunteering in the Czech Republic.
-Please before you apply to one of our ESC workcamps, read the following questions and rules carefully.
+We are very happy, you are interested in volunteering in the Czech Republic..
+Please before you apply to one of our ESC Volunteering Teams, read the following questions and rules carefully.

-An ESC workcamp is a workcamp (volunteering team), which is carried out within the programme European Solidarity Corps (ESC).
+An ESC Volunteering Team is an activity carried out within the programme European Solidarity Corps (ESC).

-Volunteering teams are usually similar to traditional workcamps.
-They have a minimum duration of 2 weeks and involve a group of at least 10 volunteers.
+Volunteering Teams are usually similar to traditional workcamps.
+They have a minimum duration of 2 weeks and involve a group of at least 5 volunteers.
 There are two basic conditions to participate: